 - > Delivering RSE in a sensitive way

-- Modelling positive attitudes to RSE
+- > Modelling positive attitudes to RSE

-- > Monitoring progress
+- Monitoring progress

 - > Responding to the needs of individual pupils

-- > Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory Staff do not have the right to opt out of teaching RSE.
+- > Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE

+Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the executive leadership team.